FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 ## configRUN_MULTIPLE_PRIORITIES

 In a single core FreeRTOS application, a lower priority task will never run if there is a higher priority task that is able to run.
-In a multicore FreeRTOS application the RTOS kernel will run as many tasks as there are cores available - so it is possible that a lower priority task will run on one core at the same time as a higher priority task runs on another core.
+In an SMP FreeRTOS application the RTOS kernel will run as many tasks as there are cores available - so it is possible that a lower priority task will run on one core at the same time as a higher priority task runs on another core.
 That can cause a problem if you application or library was